MichaelLane/JavaUtilities/README.md

 JavaUtilities
 =============

 Some general-use classes and static methods.
 This project has no direction, and I treat it as a sandbox.
-Currently, I am implementing several machine-learning algorithms, which I have not yet committed because it has not been entirely debugged.
-The machine-learning may branch off into its own repo if it gets large enough.

 The build script (build.gradle) only works in the Netbeans IDE, I believe (though I haven't actually tested this).
 I will make it more portable when the need arises.